Dispute Resolution Service

 The Public Register Search Service (PRSS) allows you to search the .uk domain name register.
 It is a tool that can help in the gathering of information for disputed domain name cases, as well as for investigating and prosecuting possible offences including false identities and criminal offences.
 The PRSS can also be useful for academic research and Governmental functions.

 There are a variety of different operating models used by registrars throughout the .uk market.
 In many cases, if you aren’t happy with the way that a registrar works, your best option is to find another registrar who has a different approach.
-However, all registrars are required to comply with our Registrar Agreement and associated Good Practice Terms.
+However, all registrars are required to comply with our Registrar Agreement.
 If you complain to us that the behaviour of a registrar has breached these terms, we will investigate the complaint and take steps to remedy the situation as appropriate.

 We also operate a Complaints Procedure relating to our own work.
 We aim to provide all our customers with exemplary service and robustly investigate any complaints.